omarbenites/GeneticDesignsCode/NorthCarolinaII/README.md

 ### Details

-The North Carolina Genetic Design (bibliography) is a weight free index.
+The North Carolina Genetic Design II (bibliography) is a weight free index.

 ### Value
 Measure the heredability of the progenie